YahooArchive/mojito/docs/dev_guide/code_exs/scroll_views.rst

 Summary
 #######

-This example shows how to include the `YUI ScrollView Module <http://developer.yahoo.com/yui/3/scrollview/>`_ in your mojit's view template.
+This example shows how to include the `YUI ScrollView Module <http://developer.yahoo.com/yui/3/scrollview/>`_ in your mojit's template.

 The following topics will be covered:

-- embedding the YUI ScrollView Module in the view template
+- embedding the YUI ScrollView Module in the template
 - implementing a scrolling content widget

 Implementation Notes